 Order workflow is the main part of any internet business.
-For marketplaces it usually features possibility to select best suitable service provider.
-HelloCare pleases clients with possibility to list helpers by location, service type, profile ratings.
-Ordering start with zipcode selection thus only helpers for which order is located within their service area are offered.
+For marketplaces, it usually features the possibility to select the best suitable service provider.
+HelloCare pleases clients with the possibility to list helpers by location, service type, profile ratings.
+Ordering process starts with the zip code selection: thus all the helpers from the service area will become visible for the client.

 #1 Client can preview more details for each profile and select helper